Why does Trump want Greenland to be part of the U.S.?

 Most Greenlanders don't want to be American

-Greenland's Prime Minister Jens-Frederik Nielsen said Tuesday that his country wants good relations with the U.S. and did not "think that there might be a takeover of the country overnight, and that is why we are insisting that we want good cooperation."
+Greenland's Prime Minister Jens-Frederik Nielsen says his country wants good relations with the U.S. He said he did not "think that there might be a takeover of the country overnight, and that is why we are insisting that we want good cooperation."

 A poll conducted a year ago showed that 85% of Greenlanders did not want to be part of the United States.